-Today, Robert Branch is wearing his food bank cap and driving his truck east on 1-40, classic rock playing quietly on the radio as he rolls along.
-His destination today is the Walmart Distribution Center in Mebane, a massive 450,000-square-foot center that distributes perishable food to more than 55 Walmart stores in North Carolina and Virginia.
+Robert Branch is wearing his Second Harvest Food Bank cap and driving his truck east on I-40, classic rock playing quietly on the radio as he rolls along.
+His destination is the Walmart Distribution Center in Mebane, a massive 450,000-square-foot center that distributes perishable food to more than 55 Walmart stores in North Carolina and Virginia.
 “It’s basically the biggest refrigerator you will ever see,” says Branch.

 Once there, Branch skillfully backs the Second Harvest truck up to the loading bay.
 He does this effortlessly, showing his years of experience as a truck driver, and then heads inside.

-Large pallets of fresh vegetables and meats are stacked near the bay where the Second Harvest truck sits, labeled with stickers that read “Charity.”
-Quickly, Walmart employees, wearing winter-wear inside even though it is 85 degrees outside, use forklifts to load up the truck with pallets of asparagus, strawberries, tomatoes, bacon, and yogurt.
-Branch watches, marking hash marks on his clipboard.
+Large pallets of fresh vegetables and meats are stacked near the bay where the Second Harvest truck sits.
+Quickly, Walmart employees, wearing winter-wear inside, even though it is warm outside, use forklifts to load up the truck with pallets of lettuce, tomatoes, onions, yellow squash, yogurt, meats, and more.
+Branch watches, making hash marks on his clipboard.

 Finally, a large pallet of grapes is added to the back.
 The trailer is so full that the door will only just close.

-“This has made a huge difference in the quality and health of the food we can distribute,” says Eric Aft, Second Harvest’s CEO.
+“This partnership has made a huge difference in the quantity of healthy, fresh produce items we can distribute,” says Eric Aft, Second Harvest’s CEO.
 “The problem of hunger in our communities is not so much a shortage of calories as it is a shortage of resources to secure more nutrient-rich options.
 People who are struggling financially are, understandably, often more concerned with quantity than quality.”

-“It’s very neat to think of how far those grapes will travel,” remarks Jenny Moore, Second Harvest’s Sr. Communications and PR Manager.
-“From the donor to the food bank to a food pantry or backpack program to someone’s home and table.
+“It’s neat to think of how far these items will travel,” remarks Jenny Moore, Second Harvest’s Director of Communications and PR .
+“From the donor to the food bank to a food pantry to someone’s home and table.
 It takes a lot of work and a lot of people who care to make it happen.”

-Second Harvest has been moving food across Northwest North Carolina for over 35 years.
+Second Harvest has been moving food across Northwest North Carolina for nearly 40 years.
 It is important work, as food insecurity and poverty remain consistent problems for the region.
-Increasingly, however, the food bank has been making the connections between hunger and health: We know that communities facing food insecurity are also facing diet-related illnesses, such as heart disease, diabetes, and obesity.

-“At Second Harvest,” explains Aft.
-“We believe not only that everyone deserves to eat, but that everyone deserves to be able to access fresh, healthy foods to support a well-balanced diet and good health.”
+“At Second Harvest, we believe not only that everyone deserves to eat, but that everyone deserves to be able to access fresh, healthy foods to support a well-balanced diet and good health,” says Aft.

 From having nutrition professionals on staff, to working with health care professionals focusing in on food security as a major component of community health, to advocating for food and anti-poverty policies that will help Northwest North Carolina families who are struggling to make ends meet, Second Harvest takes nutrition very seriously.